kushaldas/lym/docs/random.md

 ### How long is the system running?

-We have *uptime* command which tells us about how long the system is running, you can figure out when did you last time turned it off or rebooted from this information.
+We have the *uptime* command which gives us information about how long the system is running.
+You can figure out the last time the sytem turned off or rebooted at a glance.
 For my laptop, it was 24 days ago.

 ```
 $ uptime